wix-incubator/erb/cluster/wix-app-info/README.md

   - template - template to be used for rendering view.

 Given you want to provide custom view, your job is to implement two functions:
- - api() - returns a json object via Promise and results are served on 'opts.mountPath' given proper accept header will be provided;
+ - api() - returns an express app or Router that exposes 1 or more json apis available on `mountPath` of plugin.
  - view() - returns a view-ready json object via Promise and results are served on 'opts.mountPath' with tabs available in html view.

-None of these functions is mandatory (say you want to provide only view or only api endpoint), but kinda makes sense to implement both of them:)

-Example:
+Example of opts:

 ```js
 {